-Degrowth — sometimes referred to as ‘postgrowth’ — is a cultural, political and economic movement for transforming beyond consumerism and capitalist growth to planetary environmental sustainability and fulfilling everyone’s basic needs.
+Degrowth — sometimes referred to as ‘postgrowth’ — is a cultural, political and economic movement for transformation beyond capitalist growth to planetary environmental sustainability and to fulfill everyone’s basic needs.
 Degrowth values are based on sufficiency and conviviality, living a one planet lifestyle with a common ecological footprint.

 So, what types of homes, housing policies and planning strategies are appropriate for degrowth futures?

-The Housing for Degrowth collection — that I am co-editing with Francois Schneider for publication in the Routledge Environmental Humanities series late in 2018 — presents various activist-scholar responses to the challenges posed in creating housing for degrowth.
+The Housing for Degrowth collection — that I have co-edited with Francois Schneider for publication in the Routledge Environmental Humanities series (late 2018) — presents various activist-scholar responses to the challenges posed in creating housing for degrowth (see Contents page here).
 One planet living means conserving and retrofitting buildings for sustainability, allowing for ‘alternative’ self- and group-builds, temporary use-rights to buildings vacant for long periods prior to re-development, and appropriate and affordable eco-housing.